 While the rest of the Berkshires received in the range of 3 to 6 inches Pittsfield 3.3 and Great Barrington 3.4 it was the storm's timing that led public school officials, along with Berkshire Community College and Massachusetts College of Liberal Arts, to cancel some classes.

 The snow began falling before daybreak and lasted through most of the Monday morning commute.
 After a lull in the storm, additional snow began falling during the afternoon and tapered off in the early evening hours.

 Local and state police reported a few minor accidents throughout the day, while municipal and state road crews were out plowing, salting and sanding the roads.

-The wintry travel conditions prevented the former Vermont governor and 1952 Pittsfield High School alumnus, from leaving her home in Burlington, Vt., to make a speech on Monday night at Congregation Knesset Israel to celebrate International Women's Day.
-Kunin also planned to be the guest at a reception prior to her talk and meet today with history students at Pittsfield High.
+The wintry travel conditions prevented the former Vermont governor and 1952 Pittsfield High School alumnus, from leaving her home in Burlington, Vt.

 But those events were called off too, according Anne Pasko, spokeswoman for the Pittsfield political action group WHEN, which had arranged Kunin's visit.

 "The event got canceled early enough so we could make phone calls and get the announcement on the radio," said Pasko.